abstract-open-solutions/redturtle.smartlink/README.rst

 * Evaluate a more general approach to icon substitution
 * Uninstall will not work properly in Plone 3.3
+* On Plone 3 you need to manually install plone.app.imaging

 Additional documentation
 ========================